Abdulrahman Deria

-Biography

 Background

-Hailing from the Ahmed Abdalla branch of the Habr Awal Saad Musa, Abdulrahman was crowned Sultan after his father Garaad Dirriye death.
+Hailing from the Ahmed Abdalla branch of the Habr Awal Saad Musa, Abdulrahman was crowned Sultan after his father Sultan Dirriye's death.
 Sultan Abdulrahman was very much like his father filling the role of a peacemaker, however he was much more active in protectorate affairs.

-Issa Musa Fracture
+Isamusa split

-During his reign the Issa Musa would split and crown their own Sultan although continuing to recognize Abdulrahman as their ultimate authority of the Habr Awal.
-When the Eidagale attempted to raid the Issa Musa, a son of the Habr Yunis Sultan joined the raid and when the raiders were pursued he was killed.
-The Sultan of the Habr Yunis approached Abdulrahman to resolve the dispute and wanted him to compel the Issa Musa to pay mag for the Sultan's son.
+During his reign the Isamusa would split and crown their own Sultan although continuing to recognize Abdulrahman as their ultimate authority of the Habr Awal.
+When the Eidagale attempted to raid the Isamusa, a son of the Habr Yunis Sultan joined the raid and when the raiders were pursued he was killed.
+The Sultan of the Habr Yunis approached Abdulrahman to resolve the dispute and wanted him to compel the Isamusa to pay mag for the Sultan's son.
 According to traditional Somali xeer restitution is not paid when one is killed in self defense.
-So the Issa Musa refused and banged their shields in disproval of Abdulrahman's judgement.
+So the Isamusa refused and banged their shields in disproval of Abdulrahman's judgement.

 Cismaan Haariyey a poet stood and recited the following geeraar reaffirming his respect but disagreeing with Sultan Abdulrahman.
 After this the Issa Musa would leave and go on to crown their first Sultan, Sultan Koshin in 1949 marking their independence from their larger Saad Musa brethren.